philc/book-notes/relationships/the happy sleeper - heather turgeon.md

   * Expand the crib by putting up a baby gate at their door.
 * Scary dreams
   * If your child wakes up due to a nightmare, go to them immediately.
-  * 3 year-olds start to have scary dreams because they're exposed to stories which make it clear that bad things can happen.
+  * Three year-olds start to have scary dreams because they're exposed to stories which make it clear that bad things can happen.
   * When your child expresses fears about being in the dark, express curiosity and discuss their fears, rather than just telling them there's nothing to be afraid of.
-Sit in the room in the dark with your kid, and talk about how the shadows are from objects, and flip on the lights and show how the objects of the same no matter whether it's light or dark
+Sit in the room in the dark with your kid, and talk about how the shadows are from objects, and flip on the lights and show how the objects of the same no matter whether it's light or dark.
-  * (Some sundry advice)
   * Use the reverse sleep wave.
-  * Don't show them the scary portions of movies during the day.
+  * Fast-forward through the scary portions of any movies you watch with them.
-  * This often happens on the second half of the night, during rem sleep, when most rem sleep occurs.
+  * Bad dreams often happens on the second half of the night, during rem sleep, when most rem sleep occurs.
   * Night terrors are different from nightmares.
 They happen after ~2 hours, when the child is first exiting from deep sleep.
 The child is in a disassociated state and can't be consoled.
 They appear to be awake but won't engage with you.
 Just sit near them and wait it out.
 The child won't remember them in the morning.
+    * (This did happen a handful of times with my kids and it was bizarre.
+I had to just wait until they returned to coherence; they were crying and couldn't be reasoned with).
 * School
   * When they start school their sleep will be disrupted.
 Hold on to your predictable structure.
 * Moving